Parenting Arrangements

-Resolving parenting matters involving Child Support and Child Custody can often be the most difficult aspect of a separation or divorce.
-The laws around parenting matters in Australia are highly complex, adding stress and uncertainty on top of an already emotionally traumatic experience for parents and children alike.
-Mediation is now compulsory in parenting matters.
-Parties must attempt mediation before they can commence court proceedings, with exceptions in circumstances of urgency and/or family violence.
+The laws around parenting matters in Australia are complex, adding stress and uncertainty on top of an already emotionally traumatic experience for children alike.
+Mediation is compulsory in parenting matters and parties must attempt mediation before they can commence Court proceedings, with exceptions in circumstances of urgency and/or family violence.

-Wherever possible, parents should try to resolve parenting matters outside of court, to minimise the expense and stress for everyone involved and ensure the matter is dealt with as quickly as possible.
-Parents looking for guidance on their obligations or entitlements, or legal advice on how to best arrange fair and legally binding support and custody solutions for their children should seek an experienced family law solicitor.
+Wherever possible, parents should try to resolve parenting matters outside of Court, to minimise the expense and stress for everyone involved and ensure the matter is dealt with as quickly as possible.
+Parents looking for guidance on their obligations or entitlements, or legal advice on how to best arrange fair and legally binding support and parenting solutions for their children should seek an experienced family law solicitor.

 Child Support Lawyers